TeamNexile/jk-workshop-docs/publishing.md

    - bit depth: **8 bit** *(not required but lowers the file size dramatically)*
    - image type: **png** *(not requred but lowers the file size dramatically)*

-   If your image follows the limitations above, it will change the thumbnail to the image you selected.
+   If your image follows the limitations above, it will change the thumbnail preview to the image you previously selected.
    ![Step 5](/images/publishing/Step5.png)

 6. Click Upload and let the tool upload the item for you.